This post may contain affiliate links.

 What is Eggplant Moussaka?

-It is also a traditional Mediterranean eggplant casserole that has been cherished for generations.
+This traditional Greek eggplant casserole that has been cherished for generations.
 Its key ingredients include tender eggplants, a flavorful ground meat sauce, and a luscious, creamy topping that brings everything together.

-Greek Moussaka with potatoes consists of four delicious layers: a base of sliced potatoes briefly cooked in boiling water, followed by tender slices of roasted eggplant.
+Similar to the beloved pastitsio, this dish consists of a few layers, coming together perfectly to make a tasty dish.
+Greek Moussaka is made of four delicious layers: a base of sliced potatoes briefly cooked in boiling water, followed by tender slices of roasted eggplant.
 These are topped with a flavorful meat sauce made from ground lamb, beef, or a combination of both.
-The dish is finished with a creamy topping, which can be béchamel, yogurt, or cheese sauce.
+The dish is finished with a creamy white sauce, very similar to bechamel.

 Ingredients

 - Eggplants: Italian or globe eggplants would work well for this recipe.
 Graffiti eggplants work just as well.
 However, I don’t recommend using thinner varieties like Chinese eggplants, as the pieces will become too small after roasting.
-Remember, you don’t need to peel the eggplants—the skin helps hold the flesh together, making transfer and slicing much easier.
+Remember, you don’t need to peel the eggplants—the skin helps hold the flesh together.

 - Potatoes: Russet or Yukon Gold varieties work well for this recipe.
 The potatoes are partially cooked before layering.